 - There is no visible focus indicator present to display keyboard focus.
 This fails the WCAG 2.1 AA success criterion 2.4.7 Focus Visible.
 We aim to resolve this issue by September 2023.

 A Date picker has been implemented which is not accessible for multiple user groups.
 This fails the WCAG 2.1 A success criterion 1.3.1 Info and Relationships.
 2.1.1 Keyboard, and 4.1.2 Name Role and Value.
 We aim to resolve this issue by September 2023.

 - Some video content is present without the inclusion of captions, audio descriptions or and/ media alternatives.
 This fails the WCAG 2.1 A success criterion 1.2.2 Captions, 1.2.3 Audio Description or Media Alternative, and the WCAG 2.1 AA success criterion 1.2.5 Audio description or Media Alternative.
 We aim to resolve this issue by September 2023.

 (i) Some PDFs do not have a Page Title.
 This fails the WCAG 2.1 A success criteria 2.4.2 Page titled.

 (ii) There are also other problems with PDFs which mean they are not accessible to screen reading software.
-Resolving these issues is an ongoing process.
+We aim to resolve this issue by April 2026.
 In the meantime, to request the documents in an alternative format please contact us.